Deer Management Permits (DMPs)

 - Leftover DMPs

-If there are permits remaining after the initial application period ends (October 1), an extended application period for leftover DMPs will begin on or around November 1 each year.
-Applications for leftover DMPs can only be made in person at license sales agents (most town clerk's offices, sporting good stores, or DEC offices).
+If there are permits remaining after the initial application period ends on October 1, an extended application period for leftover DMPs will begin on or around November 1 each year.
+Applications for leftover DMPs can only be made at a license issuing agent location.

 - Bonus DMPs in WMUs (1C, 3S, 4J and 8C)